lukeboi/scroll-fourth-second/README.md

 [Here is the mask used for finetuning](https://github.com/lukeboi/scroll-fourth-second/blob/master/promising_cropped_7_2/inital_mask.png)

-Here is one finetuning result.
+Here is one result.
 As you can see, the model does a good job of fitting on the masked letters but doesn't do a good job of picking up other nearby letters.
-Each frame of the gif are different depths of the fragment data:
+Each frame of the gif are different depth samples of the scroll1111 data:
 ![alt text](https://github.com/lukeboi/scroll-fourth-second/blob/master/m/animation.gif)

 Here's another example.
 Again, the model picks up the letters it is finetuned on but didn't pick up any other instances of the crackle pattern.